LearningOS/os-lectures/lecture21/ref.md

 }
 ```

-- Generates an implementation of the state transitions in the `poll` function.
+- Generates an implementation of the state transitions in the `poll` function

 ```rust
 impl Future for ExampleStateMachine {